dannguyen/padjo-2017-sql-exam/exam/questions/aggregation.md

 ### B02.
-List the days of the year in which more than 3 Republican House reps has a birthday
+List the days of the year in which more than 3 Republicans share as a birthday

 This exercise requires using the `HAVING` clause, which is used to filter an aggregate value, which you can't with just `WHERE`.